-An unexpected joy that we've had is in sharing our home and the experience with others who we know.
+An unexpected joy that we've had is in sharing our home and the experience with others.
 We have had such fun introducing old friends to new friends.
-And being there with people we love - friends and family - who we always wish we spent more time with at home, but too often don't make it a priority.
+It is a joy being there with people we love - friends and family - who we always wish we spent more time with at home but too often don't make it a priority.

 When we aren't there, we do share the place with friends and those with a thread of connection.
 We are passionate about sharing the experience of discovering this unique and distinct gem and totally falling in love with Newfoundland - the land and the people.